-In a fiery op-ed, William Dick argues that Tommy Robinson is a political prisoner, punished for exposing grooming gangs.
-Critics insist he broke the law.
-Now, with Elon Musk backing his legal fight, the battle for justice is on.
+Tommy Robinson is argued to be a political prisoner punished for exposing grooming gangs, while critics say he broke the law.
+With Elon Musk backing his legal fight, the battle for justice is on.

 William Dick